Kristin Davis: Television

 Davis hosted the VH1 show 200 Greatest Pop Culture Icons in 2003.
 In 2005, she starred in a television pilot entitled Soccer Moms in which she and Gina Torres star as suburban mothers who moonlight as private detectives.
 She starred as Miss Spider in the animated television series Miss Spider's Sunny Patch Friends and was a guest judge on the Lifetime program Project Runway.

 In 2012, Davis starred in and produced the Lifetime television film Of Two Minds In 2014, she returned to series television with starring role in the short-lived CBS sitcom Bad Teacher.
 In 2016, she starred in Hallmark Channel film A Heavenly Christmas.
 In 2020, she hosted Fox reality series Labor of Love.

-Films
+Film

 Davis made her movie debut in the 1988 comedy slasher film Doom Asylum.
 In 1990s, she had secondary roles in films Nine Months (1995) and Sour Grapes (1998).
 Her later films include The Adventures of Sharkboy and Lavagirl in 3D (2005), opposite David Arquette and George Lopez; the 2006 version of The Shaggy Dog, opposite Tim Allen, and Deck the Halls, opposite Matthew Broderick and Danny DeVito.